3drobotics/solodevguide/book/hardware-accessorybay.md

 *VCC 5V* should be used to power the USB device.
 The combined total current for both *VCC 5V* pins is limited to 1.05A (the combined current for both pins).
 <aside class="caution">
-The VCC 5V supply is also used as the backup supply for the Pixhawk.
+The VCC 5V supply is also used as the backup supply for the Pixhawk&trade;.
 Attempting to draw more than the specified maximum current may drop the voltage, and could potentially cause a brownout.
 </aside>

 *VCC Battery* can be used as a high-power supply for accessory hardware.
 The combined total current for both *VCC Battery* pins is limited to 1.1A (fuse: 1812L110/24DR) and the maximum power 18.5W.